Lakes of the Great Burn

 Head down to Kid Lake, cross the outlet where the main Kelly Creek Trail #567 connects and continues up the hill past Kid Lake.
 The trail winds uphill from Kid Lake to the stateline.
 This is a rough and rocky trail that culminates with a steep pitch for the last couple hundred feet to the saddle and stateline.
 Once on the stateline follow the ridge West from the saddle towards the rocky knob.
 The stateline trail #738 continues North down the hill towards Mud Lake, which is visible from this saddle.

 Kelly Lake 2023 As you start climbing this knob, look for a game trail that heads straight up the ridge for a bit.
 After that trail fades out, angle to the shoulder of the ridge below the rocks.
 Take the time to walk up to the top of the rock pile as the views are very good.
 Once on the ridge, Kelly Lake is visible along with the large meadow just above the lake.
 Head towards the lake between the 2 rocky areas and make your way by the best route you can find.
-I found that the slope down to the lake is not very brushy with lots of open areas, so the going is good.
+I found that the slope down to the lake is not very brushy with lots of open areas available to get to the lake, so the going is very good for a cross-country route.

 There are 2 small stream beds that were dry when I passed through in mid-July, so no water after the small spring above Kid Lake or an occasional snowbank.
 It is about 1.25 miles from where you leave the stateline trail.
 Double the time that you took to get from the ridge to the lake on the trip back as it is nearly a 1,000-foot climb out.